About this agent

 How do I get started with School Assistant?

-Click "Try for Free" to launch School Assistant instantly, or download the core files to deploy it inside your own k-12 environment with full code and data ownership.
+Click "Try for Free" to launch School Assistant instantly, or view its files on GitHub to deploy it inside your own k-12 environment with full code and data ownership.